Christian H. Cooper: Banking for a New Beginning

 Banking for a New Beginning is an initiative that aims to connect central banks in PNB target countries with similar financial institutions in the United States and Europe, in an effort to bridge communication and provide training and operational assistance where requested.
 The project will work specifically to facilitate information-sharing and best practices when it comes to supporting small and medium-sized enterprises, developing sustainable and secure energy, advancing entrepreneurship, and supporting local infrastructure development.
 By working closely with the central banking authorities, local businesses, and American and European counterparts, Banking for a New Beginning will facilitate coordinated banking practices as a means of cultivating globally business-friendly environments.

-Detainment by Iranian Intelligence
+Time in Iran

-While living in Iran, Cooper was briefly detained and interrogated by the IRGC.
+While living in Iran, Cooper was briefly detained and questioned by the IRGC.
 In October 2017, he published an essay titled "A Miscommunication and a Missing Peugeot" about the experience and outlined a way forward between the United States and Iran.

 Early life

 Cooper grew up in Rockwood, Tennessee.
 His primary education was at a single room school at the local church.
 He credits luck and caring teachers for his subsequent escape from poverty.
 In January 2019, the app Pocket added Cooper’s essay “Why Poverty is Like a Disease”, based in part on Rockwood, to its must-read section reserved for the “most-saved, read, and shared stories on Pocket.”
+In 2022, Bedford, Freeman & Worth included the essay in the American high school textbook 'Ideas in Argument'.